w3cloud/cassandra-jom/README.md

 <li>Embed objects within your entity.
 For example, you can embed Address class inside your User entity.
 <li>Collections can be embeded using CqlStoreAsJson.
 Example.
 Order can have a list of orderItems, an item can have a list of options.
 The orderItems field can be annotated with CqlStoreAsJson and the jom will store the list as json in a text column.
 <li>JPA style annotations.
 CqlEntity, CqlId, CqlAutoGen, CqlEmbed, CqlStoreAsJson
+<li>Cassandra has very limited quering capabilities.
+Jom gets round the limilitation by implementing filter feature.
+<li>In cassandra, it is efficient to update just the modified fileds.
+Coloumn level updates can be done, With updateColoumn method.
 </ul>

 <h5>Maven Dependency</h5>